 Each issue of Composition Studies includes one (sometimes two) Course Designs, a unique feature aimed at writing and rhetoric faculty at post-secondary and graduate institutions.
 Course Design submissions describe, contextualize, theorize, reflect on, and present an innovative writing, rhetoric, or pedagogy course.

-You are strongly encouraged to query the editor prior to preparing and submitting a CD, as submission acceptance may be influenced by recently published CDs.
+You are strongly encouraged to query the editor prior to preparing and submitting a CD, as submission acceptance may be influenced by recently accepted and/or published CDs.

 Course Design Content Overview

 CDs should highlight instructional innovation.
 That is, we are not looking for descriptions of well-conceived courses that integrate established practices and principles or courses organized around novel topics but reliant on standard practice.
 We wish to showcase teaching innovation that invites readers to consider the value of new approaches.
 We also hope these submissions address a perceived pedagogical problem that innovation might redress.

 CDs should be developed in the sections elaborated below, using the recommended section headings as subtitles.
 Together, the first four sections (everything except the works cited and syllabus) should amount to 10-15 double-spaced pages.
 To see how specific sections have been developed in a published CD, see Elizabeth Ervin’s "Writing for Diverse Publics."

 1) A course description that briefly outlines the course.
 Each CD begins with the official course title (as it is listed in the institution’s course catalog/schedule), the teacher’s (or teachers’) name, and the institution where the course is taught.
 Following this, include a brief (about 100 words) overview of the course’s subject matter, underlying assumptions, major goals, and/or pedagogical approach.